 Bottom line?
 Valentine’s Day is a social construct, as are the notions surrounding how you opt to celebrate February 14th.
 If you don’t have a significant other this year (or even if you do) it can be healthy and meaningful to check in with the person who is always there for you and always there with you: yes, you, yourself.
 No matter whether you have a hearts–and-flowers plan for the day, if it is available to you, or if you are alone and blue, do check in with yourself.
 Is there something you can be doing to listen to yourself and to enrich your life and your sense of wellbeing?
 Can February 14th be a call to action to you for your own benefit and growth?

 Of course…life does not need to be all kale and mindful mediation.
 Yes, it is fun to do something to celebrate the day, single or not.
 You shouldn’t feel guilty for wanting a pedicure or some chocolate on February 14th.
 Naturally, I think that tui na treatment, either for aesthetic purposes or for stress or pain relief makes a fantastic treat for yourself or for a loved one.
 Or maybe you can decide that you have earned a gift of health on this day.
-The decision to work with a health coach or a trainer, or to finally take some other concrete steps for your own wellbeing are always wonderful gifts.
+The decision to work with a health coach or a trainer, to find an acupuncturist and commit yourself to engaging with your health, or to finally take some other concrete steps for your own wellbeing are always wonderful gifts.
 Whatever you do, do it from a place of love and respect, though.
 You deserve it!

 This holiday can make a perfect excuse for lavishing love on yourself or someone close to you.
 But remember: Valentine’s Day does not require chocolate in order to be marvelous, and it doesn’t require much of anything else unless you so choose.
 A small treat and some mindful choices are gifts enough, especially if you use this moment to plant seeds for your future wellbeing.